 Leaders define the culture of the organization.
 We are all leaders, and we each have the power and responsibility to contribute to a culture of well-being at our workplace.

-Using categories named in the popular book Good to Great by Jim Collins, the most effective leaders are servant leaders or Level 5 leaders — those who live for the health and success of the organization and its people.
-While it takes dedication, emotional intelligence, and personal humility to be a Level 5 leader, if this ability is not innate, leaders can be trained to become more effective.
+The most effective leaders are servant leaders who put their team first.
+Their leadership style emphasizes caring and authenticity.
+While they are highly motivated to meet organizational objectives, they do this while focusing on the growth and development of their team.
+Jim Collins popularized the term Level 5 leaders which his research found are the most effective leaders within organizations.
+He found that while Level 5 leaders display a tremendous professional will for their organization to succeed, they do this while serving with great modesty and humility.
+While it takes great communication skills, active listening and emotional intelligence to be great leader, if this ability is not innate, leaders can be trained to become more effective.
 Simply demonstrating care for one’s employees goes a long way toward decreasing burnout.
 Leaders should routinely ask their employees questions such as, “What do you look forward to every day about your job?” and “How can I help you be more satisfied at work?”

 Why should leaders prioritize well-being?